Henry Smith (VC)

-Henry Smith VC (1825 – 18 August 1862) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Henry Smith VC (c.
+1825 – 18 August 1862) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Details

 Smith was about 32 years old, and a lance corporal in the 52nd (Oxfordshire) Regiment of Foot (later the Oxfordshire and Buckinghamshire Light Infantry), British Army during the Indian Mutiny when the following deed took place on 14 September 1857 at Delhi, India for which he was awarded the VC:

 Further information

 He later achieved the rank of sergeant, and died of cholera while serving in India.
 He was buried in a mass grave.

 The medal

 His Victoria Cross is displayed at the Royal Green Jackets (Rifles) Museum, Winchester, England.